sourceallies/small-improvements-slack-bot/README.md

 Deployment should be automatic with each new commit, but otherwise deployment can be triggered manually with a new deployment workflow on the repo's "actions" tab.

 The *deployment* workflow has 3 jobs, each occuring only if the previous completed without error.
-1. Build: Ensures that all code is linted and buildable
+1. Build: Ensures that all code is linted and buildable.
-2. Deploy-dev: Deploys to the prod environment
+2. Deploy-dev: Deploys to the prod environment via SAM.
-3. Deploy-prod: Deploys to the prod environment
+3. Deploy-prod: Deploys to the prod environment via SAM.

 #### Pull Requests